Call sign: Military call signs

 In wartime, monitoring an adversary's communications can be a valuable form of intelligence.
 Consistent call signs can aid in this monitoring, so in wartime, military units often employ tactical call signs and sometimes change them at regular intervals.
 In peacetime, some military stations will use fixed call signs in the international series.

 The United States Army uses fixed station call signs which begin with W, such as WAR, used by U.S. Army Headquarters.
 Fixed call signs for the United States Air Force stations begin with A, such as AIR, used by USAF Headquarters.
-The United States Navy, United States Marine Corps, and United States Coast Guard use a mixture of tactical call signs and international call signs beginning with the letter N.
+The United States Navy, United States Marine Corps, and United States Coast Guard use a mixture of tactical call signs and international call signs beginning with the letter N. U.S. Navy and Coast Guard vessels typically fly their call sign using maritime signal flags from the inboard port signal halyard when entering or leaving port.

 In the British military, tactical voice communications use a system of call signs of the form letter-digit-digit.
 Within a standard infantry battalion, these characters represent companies, platoons and sections respectively, so that 3 Section, 1 Platoon of F Company might be F13.
 In addition, a suffix following the initial call sign can denote a specific individual or grouping within the designated call sign, so F13C would be the Charlie fire team.
 Unused suffixes can be used for other call signs that do not fall into the standard call sign matrix, for example the unused 33A call sign is used to refer to the company sergeant major.